m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

 # Async Lab Quiz

 This lab quiz will guide you through building core components of an async runtime in Rust.
-You will implement a custom future (TimerFuture) and a simple executor to run asynchronous tasks.
+You will implement a custom future (SleepFuture) and a simple executor to run asynchronous tasks.
 The quiz is split into two parts, the first has you build a future for a timer and the second has you build a general purpose executer.
 By completing this quiz, you will gain hands-on experience with Rust's concurrency primitives and async infrastructure.
 All work should be completed in the provided files, and your solutions will be validated by unit tests.